 The space itself goes beyond what you would normally expect out of a restaurant, as there are many components to it outside the beautiful dining space where several people were gathered that night.
 For instance, if you are looking to have a private event there, they have you covered in many different capacities.

-The Tosca Room is great for anyone who is planning on a big wedding, sweet 16 or something along those celebratory type events as the space itself reads perfect for it.
+The Tosca Room is great for anyone who is planning on a big wedding, sweet 16 or something along those celebratory type events as space itself reads perfect for it.
 If you are looking to get a little more intimate, their Wine Room only seats up to six people and is incredibly cozy and beautiful as well.

 If you are looking to host a birthday party and want it to remain private outside of the general seating area, then their Crate Room is a great space as it’s colorful and fun.
 If you are in more of a speakeasy kind of mood, their Button Room is a great place inside to wind down after a long day’s work with a beer or glass of wine.

-Chef Peter’s menu options are scrumptious, tasty and unique as I tried things that I have never had before.
+Chef Peter’s menu options are scrumptious, tasty, and unique as I tried things that I have never had before.
 For instance: Crab Cake Spring Roll.
 Sure, I’ve had spring rolls stuffed with other components before, but never a crab cake and it was simply superb with a side of their Saffron-mustard Aioli.

-Another item that surprised me in a great way was their Artichoke Bread Pudding, that came with brioche for the bread portion.
+Another item that surprised me in a great way was their Artichoke Bread Pudding, which came with brioche for the bread portion.
 Hearty and yummy, this is something that will be my new favorite each time I come back as I never thought of putting artichoke and bread pudding together, but it works.

 They also provide a great deal of land and sea options that are designed to share.
 Forgot to mention that earlier: a lot of these items are shareable with the people that have joined you at Violette’s Cellar.
 So order up, because everything is that darn good.